 A 2004 Australian study estimated financial cost of insomnia 0.8% of gross domestic product..
 The authors went further and took a guess at the non-financial cost of suffering at 2.97 billion Australian dollars, or 1.4% of the total disease burden in the country.

-Chronic insomnia is technically insomnia lasting over a month, although doctors usually won’t consider the condition chronic until it has gone on for several months, and has not been alleviated by attention to sleep hygiene or by elimination of obvious causes.
+Chronic insomnia is technically insomnia lasting over three months, although doctors usually won’t consider the condition chronic until patients have attempted to improve their sleep hygiene, and do not appear to have comorbid conditions causing sleep onset or maintenance problems.